-Organisations (and people) who manage Ash trees near higher risk areas such as roads, railways, buildings and other publicly accessible land must carefully consider the risks posed by an infected Ash tree.
-A risk assessment should be carried out for trees in these areas.
+Organisations (and people) who manage Ash trees near higher risk areas such as roads, railways, buildings and other publicly accessible land must carefully consider the risks posed by infected Ash.
+A risk assessment should be carried out for trees and woodlands in these areas.

 Infected Ash trees also pose a risk to the health and safety of people working on or near them due to the weakening of the structural integrity of the tree.
-A risk assessment should consider risk exposures to these people and identify appropriate controls.
+Any risk assessment should consider risk exposures to these people and identify appropriate controls.

-It is worthwhile noting that some Ash trees may have genetic tolerance to Ash Dieback.
+It is worthwhile noting that some Ash trees may have genetic tolerance to ash dieback.
 Therefore, it is an important consideration to retain Ash trees where they stand out as being healthier than those around them and it is assessed as safe to do so4.